GitNikko/pizza_me/README.md

 https://console.developers.google.com

 DO NOT commit your '.env' file to git!
 Add this file to '.gitignore' to keep your api keys safe.

+Run the test suite before usage to ensure everything is working correctly 'rails test'.

 **Usage -**